 3. Include Your Wedding Day Prep

 Not only is it where a lot of emotions occur (suspense, excitement, happiness etc.), but also videographers get more time to get establishing shots to show the environment of the wedding day.
 These shots allow us to tell the full story of your day.
-Videographers don’t need to be there the entire time you are getting your makeup done to get the prep shots we need.
-But at least one hour would be an ideal amount of time for us to gather the prep shots we need.
+Videographers don’t need to be there the entire time you are getting your makeup done to get the prep shots we need, but at least a few minutes towards the end would be an ideal amount of time.

 4. Incorporate a First-Look

-During the first look, videographers have the ability to gather more footage of pure emotions coming from both you and your fiancé.
+During the first look videographers have the ability to gather more footage of pure emotions coming from both you and your fiancé.
 The first look also allows you and your fiancé to see each other before the ceremony thus lessening the pressure and stress the day has put on you both.
+Most importantly in the winter months when the sun sets earlier, this allows your photo and video team more daylight to capture your couple’s, wedding party and family portraits with the best light!

 5. Letter Readings & Personalized Ceremony Vows

-Personalized Ceremony Vows and Letter Readings really add a storytelling aspect to any wedding film.
+Personalized ceremony vows and letter readings really add a storytelling aspect to any wedding film.
 Letter readings are intimate notes that can be included in your wedding video as a voiceover.
-We usually record these during prep time before the ceremony.
-If you do not have personal ceremony vows we highly suggest including a letter reading.
+We record these whenever we have down time (this usually occurs after prep shots).
 Both letter readings and personal vows, when added as a voiceover on your wedding video, make your film feel even more personal and heartwarming.

 6. Golden Hour